 Knockout City trailers

-Two trailers have been revealed so far, each of which shows off different aspects of the game.
+A few trailers were revealed ahead of launch, each of which shows off different aspects of the game.
 The first was released during a Nintendo Direct livestream, and the second during Sony’s State of Play presentation.

 For their official reveal trailer, EA chose to use humor to make an impact, and it worked.
 The trailer kicks off with various archetypes including Princess Charm and Lt.
 Alex Jackson describing how they want a different gaming experience.